ypid/dotfiles/qNeo2/README.md

 ### Problems

-* Does not work in the default Powershell terminal emulator.
-When working with that the keyboard layout is "reverted" to the default one.
-When switching windows qNeo2 is automatically enabled back.
-There needs to be a replacement Powershell terminal emulator which does not fool around with me here.
+* Does not work in Powershell terminal emulator when running as admin.
+The keyboard layout is "reverted" to the default one.
+This seems to be a security feature because qNeo2 works when running Powershell in user context.

-* Some other quirks
+* Some other quirks when working longer over Cygwin ssh or Putty on a Linux server and making heavy use of qNeo2.

 ### Legacy